quasarframework/quasar-framework.org/source/guide/app-quasar.conf.js.md

 More on cssAddon [here](/components/flex-css.html#Flex-Addons).

 ### devServer Property
+Webpack devServer options.
 Take a look at the [full list](https://webpack.js.org/configuration/dev-server/) of options.
 Some are overwritten by Quasar CLI based on "quasar dev" parameters and Quasar mode in order to ensure that everything is setup correctly.
+Note: if you're proxying the development server (i.e. using a cloud IDE), set the `public` setting to your public application URL.

 Most used properties are: